79% of retail CFD accounts lose money

 What are the deposit and withdrawal fees and speeds?

-Each withdrawal costs $5, regardless of payment method.
-Withdrawals to eToro Money accounts are instant, withdrawals to other accounts may take considerably longer.
+Each withdrawal costs a flat withdrawal fee of $5, regardless of payment method.
+Withdrawals to eToro Money accounts are instant, it may take longer to withdraw funds using other methods, even a bank transfer.
 Here are the eToro withdrawal fees for each payment method:

 Fees & costs